 Where to start?

 Start your adventure at Little India MRT, on the Northeast line (purple) or the Downtown line (blue) and head for the Race Course Road exit.
-Don’t worry, you won’t be trampled by horses – the racecourse was a part of Singapore’s colonial era, which is long gone, although the name stuck.
+Don’t worry, you won’t be trampled by horses – the race course was a part of Singapore’s colonial era, which is long gone, although the name stuck.
 Wander along Buffalo Road (no buffalo stampede to worry about, either) until you reach Tekka Market.

 An assault on the senses: Tekka Market

 Tekka Market is a fun and curious place.
-If you have early risers (is there any parent who doesn’t?), then it’s best to get there before 9am when the wet market is up and running (it opens at 5am for the really early birds).
+If you have early risers (is there any parent who doesn’t?), it’s best to get there before 9am when the wet market is up and running (it opens at 5am for the really early birds).
 Prepare for an assault on your senses, with everything from fish and meat to fresh flowers and fruit to see and smell.
 Once your nostrils have recovered, head to level two of Tekka Market to try on and buy decadent saris, Punjabi suits, salwar kameez and Indian costume jewellery.
 Haggling is absolutely encouraged, if not expected.

-Family fun activity: Find unfamiliar fruits and veggies in the wet market and ask the stallholders if you can try – they are usually happy to let you have a free taste test before you buy!
+Family fun activity: Find unfamiliar fruits and veggies in the wet market and ask the stallholders if you can try them – they are usually happy to let you have a free taste test before you buy!
 Then, flex those bartering skills and get the kids to haggle the price down on your stash.

 Sweet treats for the kids (and grown-ups!): Little India Arcade

 Family fun activity: This is the spot to get your hands decorated with a gorgeous henna tattoo.
-Pick from traditional designs or even cartoon characters and then wear your art proudly.
+Pick from traditional designs or even cartoon characters, and then wear your art proudly.
 Henna body art can last up to three weeks.
 You can also go on a peacock feather hunt!
 The perfect memento after a trip to Little India with the kids, we think!